filia’s grantmaking strategy

 (From the preamble 2001)

-The founders of filia specified in the statutes for which women* and girls* the foundation is primarily thought, namely for those who face multiple disadvantages due to various aspects:
+The founders of filia specified in the statutes for which women and girls the fund is primarily thought, namely for those who face multiple disadvantages due to various aspects:

 Gender PLUS skin colour